 - In El Goonish Shive, Grace is this in all things including nudity, and so was Susan before her Mercy Kill of the aberration.
 Literally so — her eyes change into her current half-droopy state when she looks down at his corpse, and while she still has wide eyes quite often, they do tend towards the "half-droopy".
 After the encounter of a weird kind with Jerry led to Freak Out, though, she now tends to having wide open eyes more often than not.

-- Played with in Homestuck with John Egbert.
+- Play with in John Egbert.
 He's a wildly idealistic kid playing a game that's already destroyed the Earth and rendering it more or less uninhabitable, and being constantly accosted by literal Trolls who continue to call out the fact that the kids fail to win the game and nothing they do will change that.
 This doesn't seem to deter John in the slightest.

 - Then there's Jake English, who considers Erisolsprite, a vile-tempered Jerkass of the first order, to be a "friendly guide" despite the sprite in question emphasising how much he hates Jake in every other sentence.